sanidhyamangal/sna-project/README.md

 ### Exploratory Data Analysis

-To create degree distribution figures for both C2C datasets run:
+To create degree distribution figures for both C2C datasets run (you might need to tweak the path for dataset if using different directory structure):

 * For raw data
 `python eda.py`